Code-Institute-Submissions/mythic_gm/TESTING.md

 # Responsive Testing

 The app is fully responsive.
 I wanted to experiment more with vh and vw measurements in this app.
 The desktop and tablet view are both the same.
+The only problem I can see is if you tile your phone sideways and use the lists tab, any input will make the lists have a scroll bar straight away.

 Media queries mainly deal with making the text smaller and making the viewport height larger for mobile.